vargab95/mlibs/README.md

 # mlibs

-Commonly used datastructures, algorithms and utility functions implemented in C for fun.
+Commonly used data structures, algorithms and utility functions implemented in C for fun.